nuuuwan/news_lk3_data/README.md

 However, the university students allege that the hospitalisation of the student in question was delayed due to the absence of an ambulance facility or other vehicle in the university premises to admit the concerned student to the hospital.

-Accordingly, it is reported that around 150 students have launched a protest in front of the university administrative building.
+Accordingly, it is reported that around 150 students have launched a sit down protest in front of the university administrative building accusing that negligence by the university administration had led to the death of the student.

 ◼️